JuanCasado/ColdPlay/README.md

 You can see an iterative process of learning along the three projects done.

 ## Bluetooth
+In this first aproach to the problem we worked with the HC-05

 ## Camareros y ladrones
 https://youtu.be/DNO8TyHbdEE